JanSuchanek13/FreseGameJam/ReadMeCredits.txt

 flapping-cloth from pixabay.com
 cloth-rustling from pixabay.com
-Thunderstorm lightning strike from pixabay.com
+Thunderstorm lightning strike from pixabay.com Knuckles Cracking Sounds from pixabay.com
-Blue Island by matthewmikecolemusic from Pixabay
-Luau by matthewmikecolemusic from Pixabay
-Caribbean Dream by OYStudio from Pixabay
+Falling Bones from pixabay.com
+Rolling Dice from pixabay.com